-An abbreviated orientation program is also offered for all new students each term prior to the start of classes.
-Activities include Term Start, academic orientation, social activities, distribution of photo identification cards, placement testing, and meetings with administration, faculty and residence hall representatives.
+Orientation is mandatory for all new students, and is held each term before the start of classes.
+Activities include academic orientation, social activities, distribution of photo identification cards, and meetings with administration, faculty and residence hall representatives.
+Orientation also includes placement testing.